BanditTech/WingmanReloaded/install/secondary.md

 > Keep in mind that bad colors to sample are pure white and pure black, they often get matched against the background and can cause issues during combat.

 ## Chaos Recipe Automation
-Chaos recipe requires the configuration of your POE session ID, this can be retrieved by looking for the cookie within the developer console of your browser.
-You will need to paste this string into PoESessionID editbox found on the Configuration tab.
+Chaos recipe requires the configuration of your POE cookie.
+This includes the sessid as well as any cloudflare data, this can be retrieved by looking for the cookie within the developer console of your browser.
+You will need to paste this string into PoE Cookie editbox found on the Configuration tab.

 ### Getting your POE Cookie
 In order to see this value, you need to [log into your account](https://www.pathofexile.com/)

-Once you have logged in, Here is how I get the cookie text from Chrome:
+Once you have logged in, Here is how I get the cookie data from Chrome:

 #### Chrome